apache/incubator-baremaps/examples/openstreetmap/README.md

 ## Importing OpenStreetMap Data

+To begin with the tutorial, make sure you have the source files of the tutorial in your current working directory.

-To import the sample OSM data (`liechtenstein-latest.osm.pbf`) in Postgis with Baremaps, download the sample file to your current working directory and execute the following command in a terminal.
+To import the sample OSM data (`liechtenstein-latest.osm.pbf`) in Postgis with Baremaps, execute the following command in a terminal.

 ```
 baremaps import \